Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 -Marissa

-MPerrone about 2 years ago
+MPerrone over 2 years ago

 I am a long time Mosby Woods resident.
 I spent my childhood on Antietam Avenue for 20 years and have lived on Brigade Drive for the last 23 years.
 I do believe some streets need to be changed to be more inclusive but believe there can be alternative / unique ways that can be utilized to minimize the impact that also provide a historical perspective of healing to our neighborhood.
 The City should work to be more intentional and inclusive in hearing the voice of all impacted residents, as well as transparent in sharing the costs (both in time and monetary) to those potentially impacted by changes to their own street name, as well as all City Taxpayers who will also bear the costs.